Roommetro/Friendly.WPFStandardControls/README.md

 ```

 ============================
-Download form nuget.
+Download from NuGet.
 https://www.nuget.org/packages/RM.Friendly.WPFStandardControls/

 ============================
-If you want to operate other gui, you get following libraries.
+For other GUI types, use the following libraries:

 * For Win32.
 https://www.nuget.org/packages/Codeer.Friendly.Windows.NativeStandardControls/